dreamnid/advent2024/09/README.md

 * 8446022420670 -- too high
 * 15509274113003 -- too high

+Found out that needed to make sure that the file should only be moved to an earlier block id

 ## Performance
 ```bash
 (advent2022) ~/w/a/09 ❯❯❯ ./9.py                                                                                                                                                                                                                   main ⬆ ✱ ◼